yuggiehk/InterFormer/README.md

 ## Training

 We provide our training log file in this project: Training_Log.log.
+The best results are obtained at the iteration 93900.